xuelx1/LearnQC/README.md

  9. phase_estimation.
 Estimate the phase of a given function.
  10. qft.
 Quantum Fourier Transform.
 And Inverse Quantum Fourier Transform.
  11. modular.
 Modular addition and multiplication.
- 11. add_mul. addition and multiplication in quantum computing.
-It will be used in Shor's algorithm. (not finished)
+ 11. add_mul. non-modular addition and multiplication in quantum computing.
+ 12. modular.
+Quantum modular addition and multiplication used in shor algorithm.(not finished)
  12. shor.
 Shor's algorithm.
-Factoring a number. (not finished)
+Factoring a number.
  13. grover.
 Grover's algorithm.
 Searching for a string. (not finished)